edgeimpulse/expert-projects/image-projects/fomo-ad-in-aws.md

 Take a look at [this notebook](https://github.com/emergy-official/anomaly.parf.ai/blob/main/ai/notebooks/model_comparaison.ipynb) where all the benchmarking is done.

-Since each model was trained on different sets of data, we will use the test dataset from Efficient AD model for comparison.
+Since each model was trained on different sets of data, we will use the test dataset from EfficientAD model for comparison.

 Here are the results, tested on a Macbook:

 ![](../.gitbook/assets/fomo-ad-in-aws/benchmark1.png)

-FOMO AD performs the best in most datasets.
-Although Efficient AD could be improved to score higher, it would require more time.
+FOMO-AD performs the best in most datasets.
+Although EfficientAD could be improved to score higher, it would require more time.

 For additional details on performance, including difficulty, time, and RAM usage, check out [this notebook](https://github.com/emergy-official/anomaly.parf.ai/blob/main/ai/notebooks/model_comparaison.ipynb).
 Usually, the inference time of Efficient AD is 300ms, whereas FOMO AD is 35ms.

-Efficient AD model should to be used by modern GPUs, where the inference time is about 3ms.
+The EfficientAD model should be used by modern GPUs, where the inference time is about 3ms.

 ## Step 4: API & Web App